Whatsapp Icon

 Effective Strategies to Reduce the Risk of Myeloma

 Myeloma is a type of blood cancer that affects the plasma cells in the bone marrow.
-While it's challenging to prevent due to the unpredictability of cancer and lack of concrete preventative measures, certain actions can be taken to potentially reduce the risk.
+While it's challenging to prevent due to the unpredictability of cancer and the lack of concrete preventative measures, certain actions can be taken to potentially reduce the risk.
 Here are several strategies and lifestyle changes that may help.

 Understand Your Risk Factors